mzimbres/rtcpp/README.md

 pops one node from the stack, when an element is removed the allocator pushes it back into the stack.
-Pushing and popping from a stack are O(1) operations that do not depend fragmentations or any fancy allocation algorithm.
+Pushing and popping from a stack are O(1) operations that do not depend fragmentation or any fancy allocation algorithm.

-The allocate and deallocate member functions look like this in this allocators.
+The allocate and deallocate member functions look like this in these allocators.

 ```c++
 pointer allocate()